linolayani/linoleparquet.github.io/content/posts/what-happens-when-you-type-test.webiste.com-in-your-browser/index.md

 Your computer is looking for the IP address associated with the domain of the website, test.website.com.
 It checks in his local DNS cache first.
 If not found, it send a DNS query to the configured DNS server.

 ### Establishing a TCP Connection

+Establishing a TCP (Transmission Control Protocol) connection involves a series of steps between a client and a server.
+Here are the simplified steps:

+1. Client initiates connection:

+The client sends a request to establish a connection to the server.
+This is known as the "TCP three-way handshake" and begins with a SYN (synchronize) packet.
+The client sets the sequence number (SEQ) in the packet to an initial value.
+Server responds:

+Upon receiving the SYN packet, the server acknowledges the request and responds with a SYN-ACK packet.
+The server also sets its own initial sequence number (SEQ) and acknowledges the client's sequence number.
+Client acknowledges the response:

+The client receives the SYN-ACK packet and sends an ACK (acknowledge) packet back to the server.
+The client also acknowledges the server's sequence number.
+Connection established:

+At this point, both the client and server have exchanged the necessary information to establish a connection.
+The TCP connection is now established and data can be transmitted between them.
+Data exchange:

+Once the connection is established, the client and server can start exchanging data in both directions.
+Connection termination (optional):

+When the communication is complete, either the client or the server can initiate the connection termination process.
+This involves a similar three-way handshake, with FIN (finish) packets, to gracefully close the connection.
+These steps ensure a reliable and ordered exchange of data between the client and server.
+The TCP protocol is designed to handle error recovery, flow control, and sequencing of data to ensure the reliable transmission of information across the network.

 ### Answer n°3